BenQuigley/signmaker.dev/content/blog/vim-features.md

 | Macros (with e.g. `q q`)                                     | 2                 |
 | Total score possible                                         | 28                |

-It turned out, though, that three of these items - the first three on my list - were perfectly implemented across my sample - every site that I tested was able to deliver these features.
+It turned out, though, that four of these items - the first four on my list - were perfectly implemented across my sample - every site that I tested was able to deliver these features.
 So, I won't discuss those points anymore.
 For every item from "Visual Block mode" on down, at least one site or IDE that I tested, failed to deliver it.